Using an electric mixer, cream the eggs and sugar together (about 2 minutes). Then add in the pumpkin puree, not pumpkin filling.

 Line up the cooked cake to the edge of the parchment paper with the powder sugar.
 Line it up close to perfect.
 Next, slide the parchment paper up to the very edge of the kitchen towel.

-Begin rolling, with the kitchen towel and parchment paper lined up, roll somewhat tightly to create a nice spiral presentation.
-The very first part of the roll will determine how nice the spiral
+Begin rolling, with the kitchen towel and parchment paper-lined up, roll somewhat tightly to create a nice spiral presentation.
+The very first part of the roll will determine how nice the spiral presentation will look.

 Once rolled up, allow to rest/cool down for about 5 minutes.
 Afterward, unroll the log and begin adding the buttercream filling.
 Try to not add too much filling or when you do the final roll-up for the presentation part of the filling will squeeze out the sides and end.
 Place in the freezer or refrigerator awhile to set up

-Cut off a piece from both ends for a clean plating appearance then sprinkle as much powder sugar as you want all over the top.
+Presentation: Cut off a piece from both ends for a clean plating appearance.Then sprinkle as much powder sugar as you want all over the top.

 Suggestion: Use a dark color plate for visual contrast.
-You can add the powder sugar first then move it to the serving plate with a large pastry knife.
+You can add the powder sugar first then move the roulade to the serving plate with a large pastry knife.

 Keyword Pumpkin Roulade with Crystallized Ginger ButterCream